ibm-cloud-docs/vpc/file_storage_vpc_about.md

 # About {{site.data.keyword.filestorage_vpc_short}}
 {: #file-storage-vpc-about}

 {{site.data.keyword.filestorage_vpc_full}} is a zonal file storage offering that provides NFS-based file storage services.
-You create file shares in an availability zone within a region.
+You can create file shares in an availability zone within a region.
 You can share them with multiple virtual server instances within the same zone or other zones in your region, across multiple VPCs.
-You can also mount a file share to a specific virtual server instance within a VPC.
+You can also limit access to a file share to a specific virtual server instance within a VPC and encrypt the data in transit.
 {: shortdesc}

 ## Overview